8th International Workshop on Robotics Software Engineering (RoSE’26)

 Prospective participants are invited to submit:

-Workshop papers must follow the ICRA 2026 formatting instructions from the RAS, and will use a single blind submission process.
-All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.
-All workshop papers should be submitted electronically in PDF format through the portal at this link: TBD
+Workshop papers must follow the CEUR-WS (CEURART) template, and must consider a single blind submission process.
+All work-in-progress papers will be reviewed by the program committee on the basis of technical quality, relevance, significance, and clarity.
+All workshop papers should be submitted electronically in PDF format through EasyChair at this link: TBD

 On the use of AI (Artificial Intelligence) or AI-assisted technologies: